-Variable universal life insurance policies still enjoy the same benefits of other forms of life insurance.
-Examples of these benefits are the ability to grow tax free, policies have an increasing death benefit based on contract value (higher returns mean higher death benefit), and withdrawals are still taxed FIFO, so up to the amount you put in the contract is not considered by the IRS to be taxable.
+Variable universal life insurance policies still enjoy the same benefits as other forms of life insurance.
+Examples of these benefits are the ability to grow tax-free, policies have an increasing death benefit based on contract value (higher returns mean higher death benefit), and withdrawals are still taxed FIFO, so up to the amount you put in the contract is not considered by the IRS to be taxable.
 A loan can also be taken from a variable universal life insurance policy the same as with whole life insurance or traditional universal life insurance.

 Premium Payments Are Flexible

 A variable universal life insurance policy does not necessarily require policy owners to always make premium payments.
 The goal of many VUL policy owners is actually to stop making payments after a certain age and let market growth pay for premiums.
-As long as the policy has a sufficient cash value to cover the monthly cost of insurance, the policy will remain active and is considered “in force”.
+As long as the policy has sufficient cash value to cover the monthly cost of insurance, the policy will remain active and is considered “in force”.
 A variable universal life insurance contract will have a grace period just like any other life insurance policy if insufficient cash value remains to pay for the cost of insurance.

-The owner of the policy can chose to make payments or not make payments into the policy, as long as sufficient cash value exists in the account.
+The owner of the policy can choose to make payments or not make payments into the policy, as long as sufficient cash value exists in the account.
 Payments can also be made at any time, and generally speaking for any amounts.
 Payments can not exceed TAMRA 7 pay MEC limits or guideline premium limits however, limits the government places on all insurance contracts regarding total contributions to the policy.

 Cost Of Insurance Rises With Age

 The cost of insurance is not level like with a term life policy or a whole life insurance policy.
 The insurance costs are essentially the same as a permanent form of term insurance, with premium cost adjustments each year.
-While insurance costs can drop slightly year to year based on the mortality rate statistical changes or a health ratings change, costs will rise over the lifetime of the policy.
-If a policy is well funded in the beginning years, the cash value growth with market returns theoretically will more than make up for the rising cost of insurance.
+While insurance costs can drop slightly year to year based on the mortality rate statistical changes or a health rating change, costs will rise over the lifetime of the policy.
+If a policy is well funded in the beginning years, the cash value growth with market returns theoretically will more than make-up for the rising cost of insurance.